martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 OLD:

-> Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
+> Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

 NEW: